 Is the UK under more pressure from asylum seekers and refugees than other countries?

 No it is not, in spite of the picture painted by some of our politicians and media.

 Out of 28 member states in the EU, the UK ranks ninth in terms of numbers of applications.
 In 2015, the UK received just fewer than 40 thousand asylum applications.
 Germany had over 400 thousand, ten times as many.

 And because the UK gets relatively few asylum applicants, we host fewer refugees – less than 1% of the global total.
-Turkey by contrast hosts the largest number of refugees of any country (1.84 million, of whom 1.7 million have fled the civil war in Syria).
-Five of the top refugee-hosting countries are in sub-Saharan Africa.
+Turkey by contrast hosts the largest number of refugees of any country: it is currently giving sanctuary to 2.5 million Syrian refugees, while Jordan and Lebanon host 1.7 million between them.
+By the end of 2016 the UK had resettled 5,706 Syrian refugees.

 And as an island off the north of Europe, we are under much less pressure from migrants than, for example, Greece.
 In addition, under EU (but not UN) rules, asylum seekers should claim asylum in the first safe country they come to, and can be sent back to where they first entered.